 One of my favorite memories growing up in the Northwest was visits to Victoria B.C., specifically, the Oak Bay Beach Hotel, in the days before their grand remodel when it was a quaint Tudor-style inn.
 It was a short ferry ride from Seattle and into a world I absolutely loved.
 Depending on the season, and we went in every season, there was something fun and exciting… and so very European to do.

-Lace and chintz, china and plaids, amazing baskets laden with spectacular flowers hung heavy on ornate corner street light stands… and high tea.
+Lace and chintz, china and plaids, amazing baskets laden with spectacular flowers hung heavy on ornate corner street light stands… and afternoon tea.

-One of my most cherished memories are the tea houses — and even more than the tea, I loved their scones.
+One of my most cherished memories are the British Columbia tea houses.
+And even more than the tea itself, I loved their scones.
 At the time, it was more difficult to find them in the States.